Home » Art » Art techniques » How To Make Marbled Paint Christmas Ornaments

 Daniel Smith Watercolor Ground

-White or Clear glass globe ornaments
+White or Clear plastic globe ornaments

-Deep disposable container with water
+Deep disposable plastic container with warm water

 Clear sealer